stashedUp/tomo-documenting-architecture-decisions/README.md

 # Status
 - Proposed (April 2022)
-- SRE team and developer are actively testing the application's performance in the AWS EC2 Fargate implementation (April 2022)
+- Since the implementation of AWS Fargate in our testing environment (ESP Sandbox) - the SRE team and developers are actively testing the application's performance in the AWS EC2 Fargate implementation (April 2022)
 - Operational cost and labor cost are still being tracked (April 2022)

 Consequences